- Property Management

 Get a solid lease in place that protects your interests while complying with local laws.
 Document everything.
 Treat this like a business because it is one.

 Not all lenders handle BRRRR refinances the same way — seasoning periods, LTV limits, and how they treat rental income all vary.
+Understanding your residential mortgage financing options is key to a smooth refinance.
 Book a free strategy call with us and we’ll match you with lenders who actually understand the BRRRR exit strategy.

 Step 4: Refinance and Pull Out Your Capital